fernando11994/players-forge/Deliverables/inception.md

 - Futhermore, Logan stated that such a service has to be easy to use by any user, specially those that are not fully versed in computers

+**Assessment: Must have:N/A / Nice to have: N/A / Don’t care**

+- Must Have:

+An easy layout, that is simple for person.
+Especially those who are not very savvy with computers.\
+Support for older games

+- Nice to have:
+N/A

+- Dont' Care:
+A service with tons of ads.

 **Representative Quotes:**
+- "I really would use this service, only if its just as convenient or more than Steam Workshop."

+### Interview 2:

+**Summary:**
 **Assessment: Must have / Nice to have / Don’t care:**
 **Interviewer:** Kylie Cook\
 **Interviewee:** Myles Abril\